 ‘Transgressive, and its spin-offs, represent a community of celebration, adventure and surprise.
 The only consistent theme musically is Transgressive representing a badge of quality – Flume to Marika Hackman to Pulled Apart by Horses to Johnny Flynn to Foals to Graham Coxon to Africa Express… is quite a trip.
 We endeavour to take risks and support outsiders whilst still competing on a mainstream level.’
 Toby L, April 2014

-Transgressive is based in East London.
+Transgressive is based in North London.

 Independent Label of the Year, A&R Of The Year - Tim Dellow & Toby L (Nominees), 2016 - MBW A&R Awards